frf/caprover-laravel-docker/README.md

  }

 ```

+1. - Repository clone
+2. - Copy your Laravel project directory to the app folder
+3. - caprover deploy

 I do a basic copy files and the magic is in the run.sh

 Oh yes the shell is beautiful lol ..